quandl/quandl-python/FOR_ANALYSTS.md

 Just make a normal get call with the array passed to get, and your multiset will be returned.

+#### Download Multiple Codes (Multiset)

+If you want to get multiple codes at once, delimit the codes with ',', and put them into an array.
+This will return a multiset.

+For example:
 ```python
 data = quandl.get(['GOOG/NASDAQ_AAPL.4','GOOG/NASDAQ_MSFT.4'])
 ```